 - 3. Send traffic to any or all available ports from a traffic generator.
-Select a query option(recursive or singular polling).
+Select a query option(recursive or singular polling or global stats).
 The metrics will then be displayed on the client terminal in JSON format. - 4.
 Once finished, unregister the client using the menu command.